TrueDollar/dollar-docs/docs/index.md

 ### What can I do with rewards from bonding Uniswap LP tokens?

-After you are rewarded tokens for providing liquidity to the Uniswap pool, they will appear on the LP Reward Pool page of the DAO https://truedollar.finance/#/pool/ under rewarded on the header.
-Those tokens, in that state, are circulating -- they are not generating further rewards.
+After you are rewarded tokens for providing liquidity to the Uniswap pool, they will appear on the LP Reward Pool page of the DAO (https://truedollar.finance/#/pool/) under rewarded on the header.
+Those tokens, in that state, are circulating — they are not generating further rewards.
+You need to unbond (wait 24 epochs) to claim the rewards from bonding Uniswap LP tokens.
+With your claimed TSD, you can sell it, bond it back to DAO or start bonding Uniswap LP tokens again.

 <hr />